|

 Acupuncture is a safe and very effective natural, alternative therapy that is used to heal illnesses, prevent disease and improve well being.

-Acupuncture is a method which consists of inserting tiny, hair-thin needles into specific points in the body.
-The needles are then gently stimulated to trigger the body's natural healing response.
+Acupuncture is a method consists of inserting tiny, hair-thin needles into specific points in the body.
+The needles are then gently stimulated to trigger the body’s natural healing response.

 Best known as a common method to relieve painful conditions such as neck pain, Low back pain, hip pain, migraines, TMJ pain and management of sports injuries.